 Holiday inspiration currently loading...

-On your first evening, you will gather as a small group for dinner at the Scotch Whisky Experience.
-Here you will have the chance to view the world’s largest private whisky collection, as well as begin your personal whisky-tasting journey by sampling a dram or two.
+On your first evening of your whisky tour, you will gather as a small group for dinner at the Scotch Whisky Experience.
+Here you will have the chance to view the world’s largest private whisky collection, as well as begin your personal whisky tasting journey by sampling a dram or two.

-Nearby is the fascinating Speyside Cooperage – where you will be able to witness the dramatic and ancient art of coopering at the only place of its kind in the UK.
+During your time this heartland of malts, where warehouse walls are covered in black lichen and the whiff of the angel’s share is never far from your nose, you will also visit the fascinating Speyside Cooperage.
+Here you will be able to witness the dramatic, ancient and fiery art of coopering at the only place of its kind in the UK.

 During the day, we will call in at several other distilleries in the area – if you have a particular Speyside favourite that you would like to visit, please advise us at time of booking and we will do our best to incorporate it within the tour itinerary if at all possible.